Canada–United States border: Split features

 Between Quebec and Vermont, Province Island is a piece of land that primarily lies in Canada, though a small portion of the island is situated in the U.S. state, lying south of the 45th parallel with a border vista marking the international boundary.
 Canusa Street in Beebe Plain, Vermont, is the only place where the border lies in the middle of a street.

-Between North Dakota and Manitoba, the international border splits a peninsula within a lake on the border of Rolette County, North Dakota, and the Wakopa Wildlife Management Area, MB.
+Between North Dakota and Manitoba, the international border splits a peninsula within a lake on the border of Rolette County, North Dakota, and the Wakopa Wildlife Management Area, Manitoba.
 Likewise, Lake Metigoshe, lying in the Township of Roland, borders the municipality of Winchester, Manitoba.
 The border splits a shoreline, putting Canadian cabins on one side and the beach and boat docks for those cabins on the U.S. side, while land access is only through Canada.

-Remaining boundary disputes
+Ongoing boundary disputes

 Map of Alaska and the Beaufort Sea.
 The cross-hatched region marks the disputed maritime boundary between Canada and the U.S.